 Why the Path Feels Unclear

-Feeling directionless usually isn't a personal failure — there's a reason the path isn't clear.
+Feeling directionless usually isn't a personal failure — it's a structural problem with predictable causes.

 Finding Life Direction